Indefinite linearized augmented Lagrangian method for convex programming with linear inequality constraints: Numerical experiments

 \subsubsection{Experiments on multiphase image segmentation}

-Numerical experiments on multiphase image segmentation are also conducted in 2D and 3D cases.
+Numerical experiments on multiphase (4 labels) image segmentation are also conducted in 2D and 3D cases.

-\cref{table31} and \cref{table41} show the performance of the proposed I-IDL-ALM approach to multiphase image segmentation in 2D and 3D respectively, and the convergence rates by different settings of $\tau$ are clearly demonstrated in \cref{figure41}.
-It is easy to see that a smaller value of $\tau$ results in fewer iterations to reach convergence for both 2D and 3D experiments.
-The acceleration effect of the introduced I-IDL-ALM scheme with the smallest choice $\tau=0.75$ is obviously shown, which saves about $15\%$ iterations comparing to the case $\tau=1$. \cref{figure3} and \cref{figure4} illustrate the computed segmentation regions in 2D (image size: $256 \times 256$, 4 labels) and 3D (image size: $102\times 101\times 100$, 4 labels) respectively.
+Similar to Section \ref{section-fore-back}, in Table \ref{table12}, iteration numbers (``Iter") and computational time (``CPU") are reported for 2D and 3D multiphase (4 labels) image segmentation.
+For new algorithm \eqref{I-IDL-ALM}, it is easy to see that a smaller value of $\tau$ results in fewer iterations to render convergence for both 2D and 3D experiments, and the acceleration effect of the I-IDL-ALM \eqref{I-IDL-ALM} with the in-depth choice $\tau=0.75$ is obviously shown again.
+It can be seen again from Table \ref{table12} that the proposed \eqref{I-IDL-ALM} with $\tau=0.75$ performs competitively with the baseline PDA.
+Moreover, the computed segmentation regions in 2D and 3D images are visualized in Figure \ref{figure3} and Figure \ref{figure4}, respectively.

-In summary, our observations from these numerical experiments affirmatively demonstrate that the novel method can converge faster with a smaller regularization term.
-This numerically confirms the theoretical results presented in this study.
-Meanwhile, notice that the proposed method \eqref{I-IDL-ALM} possesses a parallel splitting structure (parallel computing) for the primal variables.
-It may bring out certain accelerations when the image data is huge.
+In summary, our observations from these numerical experiments affirmatively demonstrate that the new algorithm \eqref{I-IDL-ALM} can converge faster with a smaller regularization term.
+This numerically validates the theoretical results presented in this study.